Existence and Uniqueness of viscosity solutions of Value function of Local Cahn-Hilliard-Navier-Stokes system: Introduction

 \section{Introduction}

-The famous Navier-Stokes equations govern the complex motions of a single-phase fluid and is studied in the literature extensively by physicists, engineers and mathematicians.
-For comprehensive mathematical study of these equations one can refer to \cite{constantin1985attractors, foias2001navier, ladyzhenskaya1975dynamical, temam2001navier} and references there in.
+The famous Navier-Stokes equations govern the complex motions of a single-phase fluid and are studied in the literature extensively by physicists, engineers, and mathematicians.
+For the comprehensive mathematical study of these equations one can refer to \cite{MR776345, MR1855030, MR0304889, MR0609732} and references therein.
 The mathematical study of binary or multi-phase mixture flows has garnered interest in the last few decades.
 J.W.
 Cahn and J.E.
-Hilliard were the first to formulate the mathematical equations of this problem who studied the spinodal decomposition of binary alloys (see \cite{CAHN1961795, cahnhilliard1958}).
-Similar phenomena occur in the phase separation of binary fluids, that is, fluids composed by either two phases of the same chemical species or phases of different composition.
+Hilliard were the first to formulate the mathematical equations of this problem and studied the spinodal decomposition of binary alloys (see \cite{CAHN1961795, cahnhilliard1958}).
+Similar phenomena occur in the phase separation of binary fluids, that is, fluids composed of either two phases of the same chemical species or phases of different compositions.
 In this case, however, the phenomenology is much more complicated because of the interplay between the phase separation stage and the fluid dynamics.
 The mathematical analysis of these phenomena is far from being well understood.
-Different phase field models can be developed by coupling Cahn-Hilliard equations with equations describing dynamics of the flow.
+Different phase field models can be developed by coupling Cahn-Hilliard equations with equations describing the dynamics of the flow.
 Thus the equations are not just non-linear but are also coupled and hence the mathematical study is challenging as well as difficult.

-For the coupled Cahn-Hilliard-Navier-Stokes system, (CHNS system), the chemical interactions between two phases at the interface are governed by the Cahn-Hilliard system, and the Navier-Stokes equations with surface tension terms acting at the interface gives the hydrodynamic properties of the mixture.
+For the coupled Cahn-Hilliard-Navier-Stokes system, (CHNS system), the chemical interactions between two phases at the interface are governed by the Cahn-Hilliard system, and the Navier-Stokes equations with surface tension terms acting at the interface give the hydrodynamic properties of the mixture.
 When the two fluids have the same constant density, the temperature differences are negligible and the diffusive interface between the two phases has a small but non-zero thickness, a well-known model is the so-called “model H” (see \cite{hohenberg1977theory}).
 The coupled Cahn-Hilliard-Navier-Stokes system (model H) is described as follows: